pojntfx/networked-linux-memsync/docs/main.md

 ### Direct Mounts

-Direct mounts have a high spread when it comes to first chunk latency at 0 ms RTT, but are more predictable when it comes to their throughput.
-Similarly to the drawbacks of `userfaultfd`, it's first chunk latency grows linearly as the RTT increases, due to the lack of pre-emptive pulls.
-Despite this, it has the highest throughput at 0 ms RTT, even higher than managed mounts due to it having less expensive internal I/O operations because of the lack of this pull system.
-While compared to `userfaultfd`, it's read throughput doesn't drop as rapidly as RTT increases, it's write speed is heavily influenced by RTT since writes need to be written to the remote as they happen, as there is no background push system either.
+Direct mounts have a high spread when it comes to first chunk latency at 0 ms RTT(see figure \ref{latency-first-chunk-rtt0-2}), but are more predictable when it comes to their throughput (see figure \ref{throughput-rtt0-3}).
+Similarly to the drawbacks of `userfaultfd`, it's first chunk latency grows linearly as the RTT increases (see figure \ref{latency-first-chunk-rttvar-1}), due to the lack of pre-emptive pulls.
+Despite this, it has the highest throughput at 0 ms RTT, even higher than managed mounts (see figure \ref{throughput-rtt0-1}) due to it having less expensive internal I/O operations because of the lack of this pull system.
+While compared to `userfaultfd`, it's read throughput doesn't drop as rapidly as RTT increases (see figure \ref{throughput-rttvar-1}).
+It's write speed is heavily influenced by RTT (see figure \ref{throughput-write-rttvar-1}) since writes need to be written to the remote as they happen, as there is no background push system either.
 These characteristics make direct mounts a good access method to choose if the internal overhead of using managed mounts is higher than the overhead caused for direct mounts by the RTT, which can be the case in LAN or other very low-latency networks.

 ### Managed Mounts

-Managed mounts have a internal overhead to due to the duplicate I/O operations required for background pull, resulting in a worse throughput for low RTT scenarios (esp. for 0 ms RTT), as well as higher first chunk latencies.
-As soon as the RTT reaches levels more typical for a WAN enviornmnet however, this overhead becomes negligible compared to the benefits gained over the other access methods thanks to the background push and pull systems.
+Managed mounts have a internal overhead to due to the duplicate I/O operations required for background pull, resulting in a worse throughput for low RTT scenarios compared to direct mounts (esp. for 0 ms RTT; see figure \ref{throughput-rtt0-1}), as well as higher first chunk latencies (see figure \ref{latency-first-chunk-rtt0-1}).
+As soon as the RTT reaches levels more typical for a WAN environment however, this overhead becomes negligible compared to the benefits gained over the other access methods thanks to the background push and pull systems (see figure \ref{latency-first-chunk-rttvar-1} and \ref{throughput-rttvar-1}).

-Tuning the background workers to the specific environment can substantially increase a managed mount's performance, since data can be fetched in parallel.
+Tuning the background workers to the specific environment can substantially increase a managed mount's performance (see figure \ref{latency-first-chunk-workervar-1} and \ref{throughput-workervar-1}), since data can be fetched in parallel.
 The pull priority function can allow for even more optimized pulls, and pre-emptive pulls can significantly reduce initial chunk latency since data can be pulled asynchronously before the device is even available.
-Higher worker counts to increase the amount of data that is being pulled preemptively, as well as preferring polling over the `udev`-based method for detecting device readiness, both can reduce the overall device `Open()` time and thus reduce the initial overhead of using this access method for a remote resource.
-Write throughput for managed mounts is also significantly higher than for direct mounts, which is the case due the background push system; writes are first written to the faster local backend, and are then asynchronously written to the remote, resulting in much faster write speeds.
+Higher worker counts to increase the amount of data that is being pulled preemptively (see figure \ref{latency-preemptive-pull-1}), as well as preferring polling over the `udev`-based method for detecting device readiness (see figure \ref{latency-polling-udev-1}), both can reduce the overall device `Open()` time and thus reduce the initial overhead of using this access method for a remote resource.
+Write throughput for managed mounts is also significantly higher than for direct mounts (see figure \ref{throughput-write-rttvar-1}), which is the case due the background push system; writes are first written to the faster local backend, and are then asynchronously written to the remote, resulting in much faster write speeds.
 These characteristics make managed mounts the perferred access method for WAN environments, where the RTT usually is high enough to balance out the internal overhead caused by the background push and pull system's I/O operations.

 ### Chunking

-In general, server-side chunking should almost always be the preferred technology due to the much better throughput compared to client-side chunking.
-For direct mounts, due to their linear/synchronous access pattern, the throughput is low for both server- and client-side chunking as RTT increases, but even with linear access server-side chunking still outperforms the alternative.
-For managed mounts, client-side chunking can still halve the throughput of a mount compared to server-side chunking.
+In general, server-side chunking should almost always be the preferred technology due to the much better throughput compared to client-side chunking (see figure \ref{chunking-local-remote-1}).
+For direct mounts, due to their linear/synchronous access pattern, the throughput is low for both server- and client-side chunking as RTT increases, but even with linear access server-side chunking still outperforms the alternative (see figure \ref{chunking-local-remote-2}).
+For managed mounts, client-side chunking can still halve the throughput of a mount compared to server-side chunking (see figure \ref{chunking-local-remote-3}).
 If the data chunks are smaller than the NBD block size, it reduces the number of chunks that can be fetched if the number of workers remains the same.
 This isn't the case with server-side chunking because it doesn't need an extra worker on the client side for each additional chunk that needs to be fetched.
 This allows the background pull system to fetch more, thus increasing throughput.

 ### RPC Frameworks

-Out of the frameworks tested, Dudirekta consistently has lower throughput than the alternatives.
-It performs better for managed mounts than direct mounts thanks to it's support for concurrent RPCs and is less sensitive to RTT compared to gRPC and fRPC for managed mounts, but even for the latter, it's throughput is much lower compared to both alternatives due to it's lack of connecting pooling.
+Out of the frameworks tested, Dudirekta consistently has lower throughput than the alternatives (see figure \ref{rpc-rttvar-1}).
+It performs better for managed mounts than direct mounts thanks to it's support for concurrent RPCs and is less sensitive to RTT compared to gRPC and fRPC for managed mounts, but even for the latter, it's throughput is much lower compared to both alternatives (see figure \ref{rpc-rttvar-3}) due to it's lack of connecting pooling.
 Despite these drawbacks however, Dudirekta remains an interesting option for prototyping due to the decreased friction in developer overhead, bi-directional PC support and transport layer independence.

-gRPC offers considerably faster throughput compared to Dudirekta for both managed and direct mounts.
-It has support for connection pooling, giving it a significant performance benefit over Dudirekta for managed mounts, do to it being able to more efficiently pull chunks in the background concurrently.
+gRPC offers considerably faster throughput compared to Dudirekta for both managed and direct mounts (see figure \ref{rpc-rttvar-1}).
+It has support for connection pooling, giving it a significant performance benefit over Dudirekta for managed mounts (see figure \ref{rpc-rttvar-3}), do to it being able to more efficiently pull chunks in the background concurrently.
 It also has good throughput for 0 ms RTT scenarios, and is essentially an industry standard, resulting in good tooling as well as known scalability characterstics.

 While gRPC offers a throughput improvement compared to Dudirekta, fRPC is able to improve on gRPC even further due to it's internal optimizations.
-It is also faster than Dudirekta in both direct and managed mounts due to it's support for connection pooling, and compared to gRPC, is a more lean stack than gRPC and Protocol Buffers, making it more simple and maintainable.
+It is also faster than Dudirekta in both direct and managed mounts (see figure \ref{rpc-rttvar-1}) due to it's support for connection pooling, and compared to gRPC, is a more lean stack than gRPC and Protocol Buffers, making it more simple and maintainable.
 As a less commonly used solutionn however it also has less enterprise testing and tooling available, which means that is a more performant, but also less proven solution.

 ### Backends

-Redis is the backend with the smallest amount of spread and the lowest amount of initial chunk latency at a 0 ms RTT.
-When used for direct mounts, it has a ower throughput compared to managed mounts, showing good support for concurrent chunk access; it also has the highest thoughput for direct mounts by a significant margin due to it's optimized wire protocol and fast key lookups.
-It also has good throughput in managed mounts due to these optimizations, making it a good choice for ephemeral data like caches, where quick access times are necessary or the direct mount API provides benefits, i.e. in LAN deployments.
+Redis is the backend with the smallest amount of spread (see figure \ref{latency-first-chunk-backendvar-2}) and the lowest amount of initial chunk latency at a 0 ms RTT (see figure \ref{latency-first-chunk-backendvar-1}).
+When used for direct mounts, it has a lower throughput compared to managed mounts (see figure \ref{throughput-backendvar-1}), showing good support for concurrent chunk access; it also has the highest thoughput for direct mounts by a significant margin (see figure \ref{throughput-backendvar-2}) due to it's optimized wire protocol and fast key lookups.
+It also has good throughput in managed mounts due to these optimizations (see figure \ref{throughput-backendvar-3}), making it a good choice for ephemeral data like caches, where quick access times are necessary or the direct mount API provides benefits, i.e. in LAN deployments.

-Cassandra has the highest throughput for 0 ms RTT deployments for direct mounts, showing a very good concurrent access performance.
-It does howwever fall short when it comes to usage in direct mounts, where the performance is worse than any other backend, showing the databases high read latency overhead for looking up individual chunks.
-For managed mounts however, as the RTT increases, it shows only slightly lower performance compared to Redis; as a result, it is a good choice of backend if most data will be accessed by the managed mount's background pull system, but a bad choice if chunks will be accessed outside of this due to the low direct mount throughput.
+Cassandra has the highest throughput for 0 ms RTT deployments for managed mounts, showing a very good concurrent access performance (see figure \ref{throughput-backendvar-3}).
+It does however fall short when it comes to usage in direct mounts, where the performance is worse than any other backend (see figure \ref{throughput-backendvar-2}), showing the database's high read latency overhead for looking up individual chunks.
+For managed mounts however, as the RTT increases, it shows only slightly lower performance compared to Redis (see figure \ref{throughput-anyvar-2}); as a result, it is a good choice of backend if most data will be accessed by the managed mount's background pull system, but a bad choice if chunks will be accessed outside of this due to the low direct mount throughput.
 Another use case where Cassandra can potentially be beneficial due to it's configurable consistency is storing persistent data in a way that is more dependable than Redis or S3.

-S3 has the lowestperformance of all network-capable backends that were implemented for managed mounts.
-It's performance is consistently low even as RTT increases, presumably due to the high overhead of having to make multiple HTTP requests to retrieve individual chunks, despite performing better than Cassandra for a direct mount scenario.
+S3 has the lowest throughput of all network-capable backends that were implemented for managed mounts (see figure \ref{throughput-backendvar-3}).
+It's performance is consistently low even as RTT increases (see figure \ref{throughput-anyvar-2}), presumably due to the high overhead of having to make multiple HTTP requests to retrieve individual chunks, despite performing better than Cassandra for a direct mount scenario (see figure \ref{throughput-backendvar-2}).
 S3 remains a good choice of backends if it's use is required due to architectural constraints, or if the chance of persistently stored chunks being read outside of the managed mount's background pull system is high, where Casssandra has considerably worse throughput.

 ### Limitations

 While the mount APIs are functional for most usecases, there are performance and usability issues due it being implemented in Go.
 Go is a garbage collected language, and if the garbage collector is active, it has to stop goroutines.
 If the `mmap` API is used to access a managed mount or a direct mount, it is possible that the garbage collector tries to manage an object with a reference to the exposed slice, or tries to release memory as data is being copied from the NBD device.
 If the garbage collector then tries to access the slice, it can stop the goroutine providing the slice in the form of the NBD server, causing the deadlock.
-One workaroudn for this is to lock the `mmap`ed region into memory, but this will also cause all chunks to be fetched from the remote into memory, which leads to a high `Open()` latency; as a result, the current workaround for this is to simply start the NBD server in a separate process, so as to prevent the garbage collector from stopping the NBD server and trying to access the slice at the same time.
+One workaround for this is to lock the `mmap`ed region into memory, but this will also cause all chunks to be fetched from the remote into memory, which leads to a high `Open()` latency; as a result, the current workaround for this is to simply start the NBD server in a separate process, so as to prevent the garbage collector from stopping the NBD server and trying to access the slice at the same time.
 Another workaround for this issue could be to instead use a language without a garbage collector such as Rust, which doesn't allow for the deadlock to occur in the first place.

 NBD, the underlying technology and protocol for the mount API, has proven to be fairly performant, but it still could be improved upon to get closer to the performance of other access methods, like raw memory access.
 One such option is `ublk`[@linux2023ublk], which has the potential to significantly improve concurrent access speeds over the socket-based connection between the client and server that NBD uses.
 It is similar in architecture to NBD, where a user space server provides the block device backend, and a kernel `ublk` driver creates `/dev/ublkb*` block devices not unlike the `/dev/nbd*` devices created by NBD.
 At the point of this thesis being written however, documentation on this emerging kernel technology is still lacking, and NBD continues to be the standard way of creating block devices in user space.